brotkrueml/schema/Documentation/Developer/ViewHelpers.rst

 .. index:: XSD

-Using The XML Schema (XSD) In Your Code Editor
+Using the XML schema (XSD) in your code editor
 ==============================================

 It is possible to assist your code editor on suggesting the tag name and the